orbeon/orbeon-forms-doc/form-runner/api/other/duplicate-form-data.md

 ## Purpose

 The purpose of the `duplicate` API is to duplicate form data, including form data attachments.
+This API cannot be used to duplicate [auto-saved data](/form-runner/persistence/autosave.md), as it doesn't provide a way for the caller to specify whether the data to duplicate was auto-saved or not.

 ## Interface